Skip to main content

 Note

-When publishing a new version from the $LATEST version, a version is a snapshot of the function at the moment of production deployment, containing both code and configuration (timeout duration, environment variables, etc.).
+When publishing a new version from the $LATEST version, the version is a snapshot of the function at the time of production release, including code and configuration (timeout, environment variables, etc.).